Iyk02/Flower_Image_Classifier_Project/README.md

 #### AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
-The dataset can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
+This repository contains my project submission for **Udacity's AI Programming with Python Nanodegree**.

+In this project, I implemented an image classifier using PyTorch.
+The model is trained on the [Oxford 102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), which contains 102 different flower species.

+After training, I created a command-line application that allows users to:

+- Train the classifier on custom datasets
+- Save and load checkpoints
+- Perform inference on new images
+- Predict the top K most likely classes for a given input image

 ![Alt text](102_category_flower_data.png)